SovereignCloudStack/k8s-cluster-api-provider/README.md

-* ``sonobuoy`` runs a subset of the k8s tests, providing a simple way to filter the >5000 existing test cases to only run the CNCF conformance tests or to restrict to non-disruptive tests.
+* ``sonobuoy`` runs a subset of the k8s tests, providing a simple way to filter the >5000 existing test cases to only run the CNCF conformance tests or to restrict testing to non-disruptive tests.
 The ``sonobuoy.sh`` wrapper helps with calling it.
 There are also ``Makefile`` targets ``check-*`` that call various [sonobuoy](https://sonobuoy.io) test sets.
   This is how we call sonobuoy for our CI tests.